 - Start date, previous academic record, references, relevant medical information, attendance data, disciplinary records, learning support information, examination scripts and marks.

-- Images including the image stored on the school’s Management of Information system, images of you engaging in school activities and images captured by the school’s CCTV system (in accordance with the school’s policy on taking, storing and using images of children).
+- Images including the image stored on the school’s Management of Information system, images of you engaging in school activities and images captured by the school’s CCTV system.

 If you are a member of the alumni body, some of the personal information held about you will include:-

 - Your name, title, gender, nationality and date of birth.

 - Your home address, email address and telephone numbers;

 - Your employment status (e.g. part-time, full-time, retired);

 - Academic records and dates of your time at CLS.

 - Your current job title and work email address;